lonkamikaze/bsda2/src/bsda_obj.md

 	bsda:obj:createClass MyClass

-After the previous line the class can be used to create objects, however useless, and all the reserved methods are available:
+After the previous line the class can be used to create objects, and all the reserved methods are available:

 	MyClass myObject
 	$myObject.delete